-The existing Master Plan has/does not have a Community Facilities Plan Element providing detailed information on all existing community facilities, including but not limited to government offices, fire, police, and rescue squad facilities, parks and playgrounds, educational facilities, libraries, public works facilities and yards, treatment works, storage depots, and so forth.
-[If it has one: This Plan supplements the existing Element, as applicable to the Highlands Preservation Area, to include the additional goals and objectives listed below.]
-[If it does not: It is the intent of the Planning Board to develop and adopt such an Element, at minimum applicable to community facilities located within the Highlands Preservation Area.
-It will include a mapped inventory of such facilities, a brief description of each, and applicable goals and objectives including but by no means limited to those listed below.]
+The existing Master Plan does not have a Community Facilities Plan Element providing detailed information on all existing community facilities, including but not limited to government offices, fire, police, and rescue squad facilities, parks and playgrounds, educational facilities, libraries, public works facilities and yards, treatment works, storage depots, and so forth.
+It is the intent of the Planning Board to develop and adopt such an Element, at minimum applicable to community facilities located within the Highlands Preservation Area.
+It will include a mapped inventory of such facilities, a brief description of each, and applicable goals and objectives including but by no means limited to those listed below.

 The overriding policy of this Plan is to ensure that community facilities reflect community needs while minimizing resource impacts and maximizing the efficiency of resource use.
 Achieving this aim requires attention to the design and location of community facilities.
-Accordingly, the below-listed goals and objectives will guide community facilities in the Borough/Township/TownTownship Highlands Preservation Area.
+Accordingly, the below-listed goals and objectives will guide community facilities in the Township Highlands Preservation Area.

-- 1. To locate and maintain community facilities and services that support compact development patterns and shared services, and provide a high level of service. - 2.
+- 1. To locate and maintain community facilities and services that support compact development patterns and shared services, and provide a high level of service. - 1.2.
 To identify existing and planned community facilities and to encourage shared service opportunities, whether at intra- or inter-municipal levels. - 3.
-To identify for all such facilities, realistic options to enhance energy efficiencies, incorporate "green" building materials and technologies, reduce pollutant emissions, and minimize "carbon footprints;" and to develop a community strategy for implementing them. - 4.
+To identify for all such facilities, realistic options to enhance energy efficiencies, incorporate "green" building materials and technologies, reduce pollutant emissions, and minimize "carbon footprints;" and to develop a community strategy for implementing them. - 3.4.
 To consider and incorporate all feasible Low Impact Development techniques in the design, development, operation and management of existing and proposed community facilities.
-(For description and discussion of LID techniques, see Conservation Plan Element.) - 5.
+(For description and discussion of LID techniques, see Conservation Plan Element.) - 3.5.
 To incorporate the goals, objectives and resource protections discussed throughout this Highlands Element into the planning and development of properties and facilities under municipal jurisdiction.